 Our campus boasts extensive wireless network coverage, including access to the Eduroam Network in most buildings.
-With a robust 80Gbps backbone and 1Gbps wired connectivity, our network infrastructure ensures reliable access for faculty.
-All faculty members have VPN access for remote services, and Lafayette operates as a Google Workspace campus, providing access to Gmail, Calendar, Drive, and Meet.
-Additionally, Zoom pro licenses are available to all faculty, staff, and students.
+With a robust 80 Gbps backbone and 1Gbps wired connectivity, our network infrastructure ensures reliable access for faculty.
+All faculty members have VPN access required for some remote services, and Lafayette operates as a Google Workspace campus, providing access to Gmail, Calendar, Drive, and Meet.
+Additionally, Zoom licenses are available to all faculty, staff, and students.